 Scene 151: Kunstler says to Seale, “Fred Hampton was shot and killed last night.
 There was a police raid and there was a shootout and he’s dead.”

 Sorkin shifts the sequence of events; Hampton was killed a month after Seale was separated from the trial.
 Hampton was murdered in the early morning of December 4, 1969.
 Bobby Seale was bound and gagged for several days beginning on October 29 and the judge declared a mistrial for his case on November 5.

 Scene 151: Seale says of Hampton: “He was shot in the shoulder first.
 You can’t aim a gun if you’ve been shot in the shoulder.
 You can’t squeeze the trigger.
 The second shot was in his head.”

 This description would be consistent with a scenario in which Hampton and police were exchanging gunfire, or Hampton was preparing to fire at the police; in either case the police would be acting in self-defense.
 Nothing of the kind happened.
 The police had a map of the apartment where Hampton was sleeping, provided by an FBI informant within the Panther organization.
 Dozens of rounds were fired into Hampton’s bedroom before the police ventured beyond the front and rear entrances to the apartment.
 Hampton was still alive but had multiple wounds.
 At that point, he was shot twice in the head.
 He may have never woken up, as there is some evidence the same informant had drugged him.

 Scene 156: Seale is bound and gagged and the prosecution moves for a mistrial.

 A week elapsed between the first time Seale was bound and gagged and when the judge declared a mistrial for Seale.
 At least three of those days he was bound, gagged, and chained to his chair.
-Through his bonds, Seale continued to advocate for the right to defend himself in court and question his accusers.
+Through the gag, Seale continued to advocate for the right to defend himself in court and question his accusers.
 Hoffman’s treatment of Seale drew condemnation literally from around the world.
 After a week, Hoffman announced a mistrial in the case of Seale; the prosecutors did not move for a mistrial in court.